joaomelo/scriptz/README.md

 _Why it was built?_

-NPM [scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts) feature is fine, but I always found it difficult to keep my head around the `package.json` scripts section as development workflows grow.
+NPM [scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts) feature is super convenient, but I always found it difficult to keep my head around the `package.json` scripts section as development workflows grow.
 Like in the following personal example.

 ![an unconformable personal npm scripts example](https://raw.githubusercontent.com/joaomelo/sqript/main/docs/npm-scripts-example.png)